danielewood/sierra-wireless-modems/Sierra-Linux-QMI-SDK.md

     -e 1 \
     --fwpath "./swi_fw0105/"
     ```
     + If you get stuck at the follow prompt for more than 60 seconds, check `dmesg` and see if the modem has already rebooted.
+If it has, you are safe to hit CTRL+C.
     ```
     litefw_DownloadFW succeeded.
     Waiting for modem to come up in ONLINE mode ...